Aashish55/Javascript-hangman/README.md

 <br>
 <h4>This Game is just for developing basic knowledge.<h4>
  <br>
- Datas are fetches from local json file attached with the project.
+ Datas are fetched from local json file attached with the project.
  <br>
  You can play this game with the given link.
   <br>